WebberZone/top-10/readme.txt

 8. Go to __Appearance &raquo; Widgets__ and add __Top 10 Popular Posts__ to your sidebar to display the popular posts in the sidebar

 = For help and support =
-1. Visit [Top 10 documentation](https://webberzone.com/support/section/top-10/) for extensive information and examples of how to use the plugin
+1. Visit [Top 10 documentation](https://webberzone.com/support/product/top-10/) for extensive information and examples of how to use the plugin
 2. Visit the [Support forum](https://wordpress.org/support/plugin/top-10) on WordPress.org

 == Frequently Asked Questions ==

-Check out the [FAQ on the plugin page](http://wordpress.org/plugins/top-10/faq/) and the [FAQ on the WebberZone knowledgebase](https://webberzone.com/support/section/top-10/).
+Check out the [FAQ on the plugin page](http://wordpress.org/plugins/top-10/faq/) and the [FAQ on the WebberZone knowledgebase](https://webberzone.com/support/product/top-10/).
 It is the fastest way to get support as I monitor the forums regularly.

+If your question isn't listed there, please create a new post at the [WordPress.org support forum](https://wordpress.org/support/plugin/top-10/).
+It is the fastest way to get support as I monitor the forums regularly.

+Support for products sold and distributed by WebberZone is only available for those who have an active, paid extension license.
+You can [access our support form here](https://webberzone.com/request-support/).

 = How can I customise the output? =

-Details on how to use and customize the output is in this [knowledge base article](https://webberzone.com/support/knowledgebase/using-and-customising-top-10/)
+ Top 10 is highly customizable.
+There are several configurable options in the Settings page and you can use CSS to customize the outputs.
+Learn more by reading [knowledge base article](https://webberzone.com/support/knowledgebase/using-and-customising-top-10/)

 = Shortcodes =

 You can find details of the shortcodes in this [knowledge base article](https://webberzone.com/support/knowledgebase/top-10-shortcodes/)

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/top-10)

 = Can this plugin replace Google Analytics? =